 One of the reasons that Spain is such an attractive choice for expats and tourists is definitely the pleasant weather throughout the year.
 Here’s a guide to the climate and seasons in Spain.

 I recently visited the States for a late summer holiday.
-Upon my return, the weather had cooled off slightly here in Madrid — from the early-September temperature of around 33 degrees Celsius (91degrees Fahrenheit) to around 27 degrees Celsius.
+Upon my return, the weather cooled off slightly here in Madrid — from the early-September temperature of around 33 degrees to around 27.

 Still warm and sunny!
 But in Spanish weather terms, we’ve suddenly gone from Jamaica to Siberia.

-When I turned onto my street, sweating as I dragged my suitcase behind me, I saw it – the true sign that autumn and/or the apocalypse is nigh – a woman wearing a fur coat.
+When I turned onto my street, I saw it – the true sign that autumn and/or the apocalypse is nigh: a woman wearing a fur coat.

 In mid-September.
 In Madrid.